Out of Ambit

 This recipe closely parallels one I always used when Dave would come to visit us in the house on the hill that we were then renting (from Harry Harrison) in Avoca, further east in County Wicklow.
 Along with the memory of the visits (always delightful: long walks, late nights, a lot of laughing) and the brownies (the record for baking them was four times during one visit) comes the memory of how we “lost” Dave in the bathroom for an hour on one visit, because the household’s complete collection of Calvin & Hobbes books was in there and he’d never come across the characters before.
 Only the cry of “There are brownies, Dave!” was able to cut the session short.

-The recipe is easy and quick to make — the phrase “thrown together” would suit it: just mix everything together, pour into pan, bake — and produces a result very much like the much-loved “brownies from the box” that the Betty Crocker people used to make in the US.
+The recipe is easy and quick to make — the phrase “thrown together” would suit it: just mix everything together, pour into a buttered pan, bake — and produces a result very much like the much-loved “brownies from the box” that the Betty Crocker people used to make in the US.
 (Maybe they still do?
 But [assuming they do] I haven’t had more modern ones and don’t know what they’re like these days.)

 The ingredients: